Sep 1, 2015

 Jonas: “We believe in the local production of useful products.
 If you make new plastics, you usually need new raw materials like oil, and history has taught us on many occasions what the effects are.
 So we want everyone to start using recycled plastic wherever they can because the quality is equal to new plastic."

-He continued: “We also specifically chose to work with Ultimaker as their machines use an open filament system and are designed and built to a very high standard – this means a better quality of print and in turn, less people are throwing away ‘bad’ or failed prints.”
+He continued: “We also specifically chose to work with Ultimaker as their machines use an open filament system and are designed and built to a very high standard – this means a better quality of print and in turn, fewer people are throwing away ‘bad’ or failed prints.”

 We’ll continue to work closely with the talented people at Perpetual Plastic Project and lend a hand whenever we can.
 It never ceases to amaze us what people in the 3D printing community can do!